 Eric Bishop's Webpage

-The Fastest Way to Learn Spanish
+The Fastest Way to Learn Spanish 🇪🇸

 April 21 2024

 While it is much more common in other parts of the world, learning a second language as an American feels like a super power.
 It’s hard to quantify how many opportunities it can open up for you.
-When we set out to learn a language as an adult these days, it’s common to start with Duolingo due to its marketing and popularity, but Duolingo will bore you to death by throwing words and sentences at you without ever properly explaining the grammar structure.
+When we set out to learn a language as an adult these days, it’s common to start with Duolingo due to its popularity, but Duolingo bores you to death by throwing words and sentences at you without ever properly explaining the grammar structure.
+It’s frustrating.
 You might end up knowing how to say words like: ‘dog’, ‘cat’, & ‘apple’ in Spanish, but after many hours of practice the most fundamental aspects of the language will remain a mystery to you.